weaviate/weaviate-io/developers/weaviate/model-providers/friendliai/generative.md

 ### API credentials

-You must provide a valid Friendli Suite API key to Weaviate for this integration.
-Go to [Friendli Suite](https://docs.friendli.ai/openapi/create-chat-completions) to sign up and obtain an API key.
+You must provide a valid Friendli Suite Token to Weaviate for this integration.
+Go to [Friendli Suite](https://docs.friendli.ai/openapi/create-chat-completions) to sign up and obtain a personal access token.

-Provide the API key to Weaviate using one of the following methods:
+Provide the Friendli token to Weaviate using one of the following methods:

-- Set the `FRIENDLI_APIKEY` environment variable that is available to Weaviate.
+- Set the `FRIENDLI_TOKEN` environment variable that is available to Weaviate.
-- Provide the API key at runtime, as shown in the examples below.
+- Provide the token at runtime, as shown in the examples below.

 <Tabs groupId="languages">